Nuuk Center: Reception and criticism

 Nuuk Center was welcomed by the local businesses, headed by Nuuk Centre Association, and generally seen as a vehicle for strengthening the presence of local enterprises.
 By having a centrally placed mall, local businesses could thereby better compete with multinationals.
 The mall was also seen as an employment opportunity.

 The mall did not receive an uncritical welcome, however.
-While some expressed concerns the mall would change both the dynamics and the esthetics of the city, others saw the mall as a threat to traditional trading customs.
+While some expressed concerns the mall would change both the dynamics and the aesthetics of the city, others saw the mall as a threat to traditional trading customs.
 Members of the older generation perceived Nuuk as becoming "too European" by the integration and inclusion of what had been seen perceived as essentially "foreign" institutions.